Onsec-io/SaaSProjectHunter/README.md

 # SaaSProjectHunter

-SaaSProjectHunter is the solution for easily searching projects/companies/users across multiple services (SaaS).
-It eliminates the need for manual checks of each service during pentesting/OSINT.
-SaaSProjectHunter interacts with the endpoints/APIs of various services to perform the search and has a modular structure to create separate modules to request sources separately.
+SaaSProjectHunter is a comprehensive solution for searching projects, companies, and users across multiple SaaS services.
+It streamlines the process of pentesting and OSINT by eliminating the need for manual checks across each service.
+SaaSProjectHunter interacts with service endpoints and APIs to perform searches and is designed with a modular structure, allowing for the creation of separate modules to handle different data sources.

 ## Installation